Leopard geckos are small, cute, terrestrial lizards native to the hot, arid deserts of Afghanistan, Pakistan, India, and Iran.

 Although not necessary, UVB will help your leopard gecko to absorb calcium efficiently.
 Keepers that provide their gecko with UVB lighting report observing their leopard gecko basking under the daytime light occasionally.

-Leopard gecko morphs that have reduced pigment and pattern will require weaker UVB bulbs because they’re prone to burns from a high UV index.
+Leopard gecko morphs that have reduced pigment and pattern like Albino leopard gecko will require weaker UVB bulbs because they’re prone to burns from a high UV index.

 Black, red, and blue reptile lights offer NO benefits to your leopard gecko, and they may be harmful to their eyes and day/night cycle.